[[caption-width-right:344:And with this compact fluorescent bulb, Davros, ''I shall kill you.'']]

 ** Although ''at a stretch'' it could be HandWaved as them only seeing the internal view of the Supreme Dalek suddenly exploding, though the editing makes this hard to explain away.

-* ContinuityCavalcade: When the Doctor's mind is analyzed by the Daleks' machine, every companion (except Leela for some odd reason) and Doctor up to this point is shown in backwards order.
+* ContinuityCavalcade: When the Doctor's mind is analyzed by the Daleks' machine, every companion (except Leela because of a production oversight) and Doctor up to this point is shown in backwards order.

 * DistressedDude: The Doctor, once again.